AU-Health/Old-Au-Health-App/Database/README.md

 # Starting the Database

+### Starting Apache, MySQL, and PHPMyAdmin
 1. Open "XAAMP Control Panel"
-1. In the row with Apache, click "Start"
+1. In the row with Apache, click "Start" (Starts Apache)
-1. (To start MySQL) In the row with MySQL, click "Start"
+1. In the row with MySQL, click "Start (Starts MySQL)"
-1. (To start PHPMyAdmin) In the row with MySQL, click "Admin".
+1. In the row with MySQL, click "Admin".
+(Starts phpMyAdmin)